-Bob Puffett AM
+Bob Puffett AM.
+Past Director.

 Bob has worked in the public education and training sector as a teacher, Head of School, Principal, Director of Industrial Relations, Staff and EEO.
 He was appointed Director of the Sydney Institute of Technology (TAFE) and later the Assistant Director General (TAFE).
 Following his successful career in the public sector Bob was elected Chairman of WorldSkills Australia and was Australia’s Official Delegate to the International WorldSkills Movement.
 Bob is currently a non-executive Director of the Hunter Valley Training Company (HVTC), Australia’s oldest and most prestigious Group Training Company.